themetalfleece/eldritchain/apps/indexer/README.md

 ## How It Works

+1. **Sequential Processing**: Uses a continuous loop for sequential block processing (no overlapping operations)
+2. **Finalized Block Detection**: Polls for finalized blocks using network-native finality mechanisms
-1. **Event Listening**: Continuously polls the blockchain for `CreatureSummoned` events
+3. **Event Listening**: Fetches `CreatureSummoned` events from finalized block ranges
-2. **Data Processing**: Categorizes creatures by rarity (deity/epic/rare/common)
+4. **Data Processing**: Categorizes creatures by rarity (deity/epic/rare/common)
-3. **Database Storage**: Stores each summon event as a separate document in MongoDB
+5. **Database Storage**: Stores each summon event as a separate document in MongoDB with atomic transactions
+6. **Critical Error Detection**: Detects major network issues and halts processing for manual intervention
-4. **Real-time Aggregation**: API aggregates stats on-demand from events
+7. **Real-time Aggregation**: API aggregates stats on-demand from events
-5. **Idempotency**: Duplicate events are automatically skipped using transaction hash
+8. **Idempotency**: Duplicate events are automatically skipped using transaction hash

 ### Data Model